Ask a COVID-19 Question

-- Saudi Arabia’s growing COVID-19 caseload impacts the ability of the country’s medical system to provide care.
+- Saudi Arabia’s COVID-19 caseload impacts the ability of the country’s medical system to provide care.
 The U.S. Mission has received reports from American citizens who have experienced difficulties in accessing care for COVID-19 and other medical conditions.

 Entry and Exit Requirements:

-- The Saudi government has suspended issuance of tourist and most other categories of visas due to the COVID-19 pandemic.
+- The Saudi government suspended issuance of tourist and most other categories of visas due to the COVID-19 pandemic.

 - Persons wishing to depart Saudi Arabia are responsible for completing all Saudi exit procedures in advance of leaving the country.

 - U.S. citizens with residence permits (iqamas) need an exit permit to leave the country and can obtain one online if they have an Absher account or with the assistance of their sponsor.
 Most U.S. citizens who are in Saudi Arabia on visit visas (business or family visit) will not have additional exit requirements but must depart the Kingdom before the expiration of their authorized period of stay.
 You can request a visa extension via the Ministry of the Interior website or in person through the General Directorate of Passports (Jawazat).

 - For tourist visa related questions, those inside the Kingdom can dial 930, or call +966 920 000 890 to speak to a Saudi official.

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
 Yes.